inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

-      > If you are starting a new e-commerce from scratch we strongly suggest to consider a headless solution.
+      > If you are starting a new e-commerce from scratch we strongly suggest to consider a headless solution since it provides an overall better experience for both users and developers

-      ## Why we decided to invest in headless

-      At inkOfPixel we firmly believe that headless commerce will play an important role in the future of e-commerce and we have decided to fully embrace it.
-The main reason is that

-      > Headless gives an overall better experience both for the users and the developers

       ## Case study: Rue Des Mille